Buying a REO or foreclosure in Tampa

-What is an REO?
+What's an REO?

 Is an REO in Tampa a bargain?

-All set to make an offer?
+Prepared to make an offer?

 Most mortgage companies have a REO department that you'll work with in buying a REO property from them.
 Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
 Before making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know regarding the condition of the property and what their process is for getting offers.
 Since banks usually sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for unknown damage and cancel the offer if you find it.

 As with making any offer on real estate, you'll make your offer more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
 Once you've made your offer, you can expect the bank to respond with a counter offer.
 From there it will be up to you to decide whether to accept their counter, or make another counter offer.
 Understand, you'll be working with a process that probably involves a group of people at the bank, and they don't work evenings or weekends.
 It's not unusual for the process of offers and counter offers to take days or even weeks.